traktuner/networkShareMounter/README.md

 * Rule Value: `de.fau.rrze.NetworkShareMounter`
 * Rule Comment: `Prevent disabling the Network Share Mounter autostart`

+##### **5) What about AFP or maybe NFS?**
+Currently the Network Share Mounter **only can handle SMB mounts**.
+Since Apple has discontinued AFP a long time ago, we are not likely to implement a AFP mount process by ourself.
+But feel free to create a merge request for AFP or NFS.
+_Hint: the Network Share Mounter uses the macOS integrated smb mount call.
+There is no integrated SMB library._

 ## Contact

 Feel free to contact us for ideas, enhancements or bug reports at the [service desk address](mailto:rrze-gitlab+faumac-networksharemounter-506-issue-@fau.de).